How to Buy Penny Stocks: A Beginner's Guide

 Trading Penny Stocks

 Trading penny stocks allows you to buy and sell them quickly.
-For many people, this is the best way to deal with penny stocks.
 Most penny stock traders make their money with short-term gains by acting as day traders, rather than long-term investors.
 However, because the stocks are so volatile, their price can change significantly literally as a trader is making the call to trade.

 Where Penny Stocks Are Traded

-Finding the right penny stock platforms often means looking away from stock exchanges.
+Finding the right platform often means looking away from stock exchanges.
 Most penny stocks priced under $1 will be found on the over-the-counter bulletin board (OTCBB) and through OTC Markets.

 Major stock exchanges set a number of requirements for listing stocks, which usually include that shares must have a price of at least $1.
 However, you can also find shares that fall under the definition of penny stock priced between $1 and $5 on major stock exchanges such as the New York Stock Exchange.